Public Service Requirements

 The form listed above contains a cover sheet for candidates to list the public service activities as well as the form to document each individual public service credit.

 Candidates for the Advanced Beekeeper rank and higher must document a certain number of public service credits.
 Public service is defined as volunteer service or educational activity oriented around bees and beekeeping and conducted for the benefit of the general public.
-Educational activities in conjunction with commercial ventures or beekeeper meetings generally do not qualify.
-Additionally, if your intended audience is beekeepers, credits will not apply even if the general public participates.
+Educational activities in conjunction with commercial ventures or monetary benefits do not qualify.

 In order to receive credit for a public service, the event must be documented.
 Primary documentation is represented by completion of the public service documentation form or by original media: conference programs, testimonial letters from third parties, newspaper clippings, photographs, or video recordings.
 Secondary documentation may lack material evidence of the activity, but must at least include a written statement with the title of the event, date, place, time topic, target clientele group and number attended, description of the activity, and its outcome.
 In general, documentation must be material evidence, in writing, and more detail is better than less.
 Program directors reserve the right to accept or reject documentation during program audits.
 Candidates for Advanced, Master, and Master Craftsman Beekeeper ranks must present documentation to the Master Beekeeper Program board prior to taking the written examination.
 The following activities are pre-approved for satisfying public service credit requirements.
 Other activities may be considered, but candidates are advised to contact program board members about specific cases.